 Germs are very small, living things that can cause people to get sick.
 These include viruses (like COVID-19) and bacteria.
 Germs are everywhere, and because they are so small, we can't usually see them with our eyes.
 In this activity, you will conduct an experiment to see what germs can do to bread and the importance of washing your hands.
+[Note: This activity may not be suitable for individuals and families with mold sensitivities.]

 - 1. Get out a loaf of bread that has not been touched.
-(Keep it in the bag for now). - Put on pair of clean rubber gloves.
+(Keep it in the bag for now). - 2.
+Put on pair of clean rubber gloves.
 Open the bag and grab out one piece.
 Put the slice of bread in a bag and label the bag "Control" with a marker.
 Take off the gloves. - Get your hands dirty (put them in dirt or touch a bunch of things in your home).
 Grab another piece of bread and put your hands all over it for at least 10 seconds.
 Put the slice of bread in the bag and label the bag "Dirty Hands" with a marker. - 4.
 Go to a sink and wash your hands with warm water and soap for at least 20 seconds.
 (Make sure to clean the back of your hands and in between your fingers.)
 Grab another piece of bread and put your hands all over it for at least 10 seconds.
 Put the slice of bread in the bag and label the bag "Clean Hands" with a marker. - 5.
 Keep the bread in the bags for one week.
 Make a guess (hypothesis) about what you think will happen.
 Take a look at it every day and see how it changes.